JakeCooper/Tassel/README.md

 # Tassel 🎓

 Tassel is a lightweight CSS-In-JS library inspired by cssmodules.
 Write styles, get unique classes which describe your components.
-All with zero dependecies.
+All with zero dependencies.

 ### [Try it on CodeSandbox](https://codesandbox.io/s/7kl2vnj9r1)